dominodatalab/domino-data/docs/source/install.rst

 Install the Data SDK
 ====================

-You can use the SDK by using the right Domino environment or by installing it with **pip**.
+You can use the SDK by using the right Domino environment.
+If you want to install it manually with **pip** we highly recommand installing it as an extra dependency of the main `python domino package <https://github.com/dominodatalab/python-domino>`_.

 Domino Standard Environment
 ---------------------------